Frequently Asked Questions

 At 54gene we are open to support both academic and development research.
 When we are supporting development research, we do not sell data or biospecimen to the development research institutions like the pharmaceutical companies, but rather they would pay us for our efforts (the work we carry out to collect, curate and store data and biospecimen).

-As part of our corporate social responsibility, we have identified a fund management scheme that will ensure whenever we collaborate with development research institutions, like the pharmaceutical companies, and we receive proceeds from their use of the data and biospecimen in our biobank, a reasonable proportion of such proceeds will be administered to support systems strengthening the institutions we collaborate with in each country.
+As part of our corporate social responsibility, we will ensure that whenever we collaborate with development research institutions, like the pharmaceutical companies, and we receive proceeds from their use of the data and biospecimen in our biobank, a reasonable proportion of such proceeds will be administered to support systems strengthening the institutions we collaborate with in each country as we want to add Africa to the innovation map.

 A commercial biobank operates solely for the purposes of collecting, curating, storing and sharing of data and biospecimen with commercial and non-commercial entities.
 This may be for health or non-health related uses.